AjayTakur/SmartUpAdvance/README.md

  6. How to get the test data of Smartup whenever requires for AA platform incase?
  7. Should the Look and Feel UI has to similar to SmartUp platform?

+ ## Acronymns

+ **CRM**: Customer relationship management is any tool, strategy, or process that helps businesses better organize and access customer data.